Text2Video: Text-driven Talking-head Video Synthesis with Personalized Phoneme-Pose Dictionary

+\textbf{Ablation Study}.
 We also implemented the following user study to validate the effectiveness of our method.
-We showed three videos to the participants.
-We used the same text input as the real speech video to generate two synthesized videos, one with the real person speech and the other with a TTS voice.
-The remaining one is the real speech video.
-We put all videos randomly without telling the participants which one is real.
-As shown in table~\ref{tab:video_score}, our output video with human voice got 3.18, and the real video got 3.46 (out of 5) on overall visual quality.
-The generated video is 91.9\% of the overall quality of the real video.
+We showed three videos to the participants: one real and two synthesized.
+We used the transcription of speech in the real video to generate two synthesized videos, one with the real voice and the other with a TTS voice, to compare with the real video.
+We played the videos in a random order without telling the participants which one is real.
+As shown in Table~\ref{tab:video_score}, our output video with human voice got 3.68, and the real video got 4.06 (out of 5) on overall visual quality.
+The generated video is 90.6\% of the overall quality of the real video.
 In particular, our proposed method has similar performance on face clarity and motion smoothness compared to the real video.
-Our TTS one got 89.0\% of the overall quality of the real video.
-The little difference should come from the quality of the TTS audio.
-Here we simply picked an average female voice in our experiment.
+The video with a TTS voice got 87.4\% of the overall quality of the real video.
+The difference should come from the quality of the TTS audio.
+We simply picked an average female voice in the experiment.
 Using a better TTS or using a learning method to train a personalized human voice could improve the overall audio quality.
-Based on the user study, our text-based video generation method showed an overall visual quality that has barely correlated with the voice quality.
+Based on the user study, the overall visual quality from our text-based video generation method is barely correlated with the voice quality.